osbuild/image-builder/doc/01-usage.md

 The container(s) used for the various `--bootc-*` arguments must be in the container storage of the user running `image-builder` before the start of the build.
 This avoids needing to configure `image-builder` with appropriate credentials or access rights for container registries.

+The most important argument is `--bootc-ref`, this is a [reference to the container](https://oras.land/docs/concepts/reference/) that contains the filesystem ending up in the image.

 ```console
 $ sudo podman pull quay.io/centos-bootc/centos:stream10
 $ sudo image-builder build --bootc-ref quay.io/centos-bootc/centos:stream10 qcow2